deepinv/deepinv/docs/source/user_guide/reconstruction/least-squares.rst

 Wiener Deconvolution
 ^^^^^^^^^^^^^^^^^^^^

-When the forward operator is a circular convolution, :class:`deepinv.physics.BlurFFT` is diagonalised by the Fourier transform, and the damped least-squares problem above has the classical Wiener filter as its closed-form solution:
+When the forward operator :math:`A` is a circular convolution, :class:`deepinv.physics.BlurFFT` is diagonalized by the Fourier transform, so the damped least-squares problem above has a closed-form solution.
+Letting the damping vary with frequency gives the Wiener filter:

 .. math::

     \hat{X}(f) = \frac{H^*(f)}{\lvert H(f) \rvert^2 + \lambda(f)} \, Y(f)

-where :math:`H` is the transfer function of the blur, and :math:`\lambda` plays the role of a noise-to-signal power ratio :math:`S_n(f)/S_x(f)`: small where the signal dominates, large where the measurement is mostly noise.
+where :math:`\hat{X}` and :math:`Y` are the Fourier transforms of the reconstruction and the measurement, :math:`H` is the transfer function of the blur, and :math:`\lambda` acts as a noise-to-signal power ratio :math:`S_n(f)/S_x(f)`.
+The ratio is small where the signal dominates and large where the measurement is mostly noise.
-Because the regularization is applied in the Fourier domain, :math:`\lambda` may vary with frequency, which the constant :math:`\ell_2` damping above cannot express.
+The regularization acts in the Fourier domain, so :math:`\lambda` can take a different value at each frequency, which the constant :math:`\ell_2` damping above cannot express.

 This is available as a :class:`deepinv.models.Reconstructor`: